cruna-cc/deprecated-cruna-protocol/README.md

 The owning token within this structure functions as a standard NFT, providing a bridge between the owner and the application(s) associated with the vault.
 To enhance security, the protocol incorporates ProtectedERC721 contracts—NFTs capable of adding special wallets, termed 'Protectors'.

 The Protectors play a critical role in enhancing the security of the protocol.
-In the Cruna Vault, the NFT owner can appoint one or two Protectors.
-While Protectors lack the authority to initiate NFT transfers independently, they must approve any transfer requests initiated by the owner.
+In the Cruna Vault, the NFT owner can appoint one or more Protectors.
+While Protectors lack the authority to initiate NFT transfers independently, they must pre-approve any transfer requests initiated by the owner, signing the request.
 This two-tier authentication mechanism significantly reduces the risk of unauthorized NFT transfers, even in cases where the owner's account may be compromised.

 To add flexibility to the system, the vault owner can set Allowlisted recipient that can receive assets without requiring the pre-approval from a protector.
 This is particularly useful in a company environment, where some wallets receiving assets do not need approval.
+This feature must be used carefully, because can make the Protectors useless.

-Once the owner designates the Protectors, the number of Protectors is locked to guard against potential attacks, such as an unauthorized user adding a new Protector and initiating an NFT transfer.
-For similar reasons, a Protector cannot be removed unilaterally by the owner but must submit a voluntary resignation which the owner must approve.
+Once the owner designates the first Protector, the second Protector needs the pre-approval of the first protector to be set up.
+For similar reasons, a Protector cannot be removed unilaterally by the owner but must provide a valid signature.

 It is advisable to assign multiple Protectors to maintain access to the vault even if one Protector becomes inaccessible.
-If there is a need for more than two protectors, it may make sense to transfer the ownership of the vault to a multisig wallet.
+Reasonably, if there is a need for more than two protectors, it may make sense to transfer the ownership of the vault to a multisig wallet.

 #### Vault Operators